 Sound Shapes Precision PhonicsTM is a breakthrough Montessori-based pre-school reading program which has been developed and tested at Nightingale for over four decades.
 With funding from the Turner Foundation in Springfield, it has been developed as a marketable product.

-The method integrates the latest brain science with Maria Montessori’s foundational concepts of “isolation of difficulty” and “control of error.”
+The method integrates the latest brain science with Maria Montessori’s foundational concepts of 'isolation of difficulty' and 'control of error.'
 Building confidence in the child’s inborn “mathematical mind,” the program boosts his inborn capacity to wonder, inquire, and think logically.

 Case studies and ongoing evaluations point to the program’s unprecedented success with early learners, particularly for children who may be at risk for dyslexia.
 In fact, it serves as an early diagnostic test allowing teachers to intervene proactively before dyslexia becomes more difficult to overcome.